-- (a) Includes collateral-dependent residential real estate loans that are charged down to the lower of amortized cost or the fair value of the underlying collateral less costs to sell.
+- (a) Includes collateral-dependent residential real estate loans that are charged down to the fair value of the underlying collateral less costs to sell.
 The Firm reports, in accordance with regulatory guidance, residential real estate loans that have been discharged under Chapter 7 bankruptcy and not reaffirmed by the borrower ("Chapter 7 loans") as collateral-dependent nonaccrual TDRs, regardless of their delinquency status.
-At December 31, 2020, approximately 7% of Chapter 7 residential real estate loans were 30 days or more past due, respectively. - (b) At December 31, 2020, nonaccrual loans included \$1.6 billion of PCD loans.
-Prior to the adoption of CECL, nonaccrual loans excluded PCI loans as the Firm recognized interest income on each pool of PCI loans as each of the pools was performing. - (c) Generally, all consumer nonaccrual loans have an allowance.
+At December 31, 2021, approximately 7% of Chapter 7 residential real estate loans were 30 days or more past due. - (b) Generally, all consumer nonaccrual loans have an allowance.
 In accordance with regulatory guidance, certain nonaccrual loans that are considered collateral-dependent have been charged down to the lower of amortized cost or the fair value of their underlying collateral less costs to sell.
-If the value of the underlying collateral improves subsequent to the charge down, the related allowance may be negative. - (d) Interest income on nonaccrual loans recognized on a cash basis was \$161 million and \$166 million for the years ended December 31, 2020 and 2019, respectively. - (e) Generally excludes loans under payment deferral programs offered in response to the COVID-19 payment.
-Includes loans to customers that have exited COVID-19 payment deferral programs and are 90 or more days past due, predominantly all of which were also at least 150 days past due and therefore considered collateral-dependent.
-Collateral-dependent loans are charged down to the lower of amortized cost or fair value of the underlying collateral less costs to sell. - (f) These balances are excluded from nonaccrual loans as the loans are guaranteed by U.S government agencies.
+If the value of the underlying collateral improves subsequent to the charge down, the related allowance may be negative. - (c) Interest income on nonaccrual loans recognized on a cash basis was \$172 million and \$161 million for the years ended December 31, 2021 and 2020, respectively. - (d) Generally excludes loans under payment deferral programs offered in response to the COVID-19 pandemic.
+Includes loans to customers that have exited COVID-19 payment related deferral programs and are 90 or more days past due, predominantly all of which were considered collateral-dependent at time of exit. - (e) These balances are excluded from nonaccrual loans as the loans are guaranteed by U.S government agencies.
 Typically the principal balance of the loans is insured and interest is guaranteed at a specified reimbursement rate subject to meeting agreed-upon servicing guidelines.
-At December 31, 2020 and 2019, these balances included \$33 million and \$34 million, respectively, of loans that are no longer accruing interest based on the agreed-upon servicing guidelines.
-For the remaining balance, interest is being accrued at the guaranteed reimbursement rate.
-There were no loans that were not guaranteed by U.S. government agencies that are 90 or more days past due and still accruing interest at December 31, 2020 and 2019. - (g) Represents the aggregate unpaid principal balance of loans divided by the estimated current property value.
+At December 31, 2021 and 2020, these balances were no longer accruing interest based on the agreed-upon servicing guidelines.
+There were no loans that were not guaranteed by U.S. government agencies that are 90 or more days past due and still accruing interest at December 31, 2021 and 2020. - (f) Represents the aggregate unpaid principal balance of loans divided by the estimated current property value.
 Current property values are estimated, at a minimum, quarterly, based on home valuation models using nationally recognized home price index valuation estimates incorporating actual data to the extent available and forecasted data where actual data is not available.
-Current estimated combined LTV for junior lien home equity loans considers all available lien positions, as well as unused lines, related to the property. - (h) Refreshed FICO scores represent each borrower's most recent credit score, which is obtained by the Firm on at least a quarterly basis. - (i) Excludes loans with no FICO and/or LTV data available. - j) The geographic regions presented in the table are ordered based on the magnitude of the corresponding loan balances at December 31, 2020. - (k) At December 31, 2020 and 2019, included mortgage loans insured by U.S. government agencies of \$76 million and \$63 million, respectively.
+Current estimated combined LTV for junior lien home equity loans considers all available lien positions, as well as unused lines, related to the property. - (g) Refreshed FICO scores represent each borrower's most recent credit score, which is obtained by the Firm on at least a quarterly basis. - (h) At December 31, 2021 and 2020, included residential real estate loans, primarily held in LLCs in AWM that did not have a refreshed FICO score.
+These loans have been included in a FICO band based on management's estimation of the borrower's credit quality. - (i) Prior-period amounts have been revised to conform with the current presentation. - j) Excludes loans with no FICO and/or LTV data available. - (k) The geographic regions presented in the table are ordered based on the magnitude of the corresponding loan balances at December 31, 2021. - (I) At December 31, 2021 and 2020, included mortgage loans insured by U.S. government agencies of \$66 million and \$76 million, respectively.
 These amounts have been excluded from the geographic regions presented based upon the government guarantee.